HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 ##### Bulk Data
 {:.no_toc}

-If Clients are requesting Gaps in Care reports for many patients/members, they may consider using the FHIR [Asynchronous Request Patterns] for the Bulk Data exchange operation.
+If Clients are requesting gaps in care reports for many patients/members, they may consider using the FHIR [Asynchronous Request Patterns] for the Bulk Data exchange operation.

 `GET|[base]`